Sampling Theory with Average Values on the Sierpinski Gasket: Cardinal Interpolant Functions

 We can compare these sampling functions on cells with the sampling functions on vertices discussed in \cite{oberlin2003sampling}.
+First, we remark that \cite{oberlin2003sampling} used a different notion of bandlimited, essentially using Definition 4.1 but instead focusing on the first $\frac{3^{m+1}-3}{2}$ Dirichlet eigenfunctions instead of the first $3^{m}$ Neumann eigenfunctions.
+In the following we refer to the notion of bandlimited in \cite{oberlin2003sampling} as vertex-bandlimited while we continue to refer to the case of Definition 4.1 as bandlimited.

-We use the following notation from the aforementioned paper: if $y$ is a vertex on $\beta_{m}$ such that $y$ is not a boundary point of $SG$, then $\psi^{(m)}_{y}$ is the function on $SG$ such that, for $x \in \beta_{m}$, $\psi^{(m)}_{y}(x) = \delta_{yx}$.
-For small $m$, the pointwise sampling functions have large oscillations throughout $SG$.
-For larger $m$, however, we observe that both the pointwise sampling functions and the sampling functions on cells have the same basic oscillatory behavior: there is a big sinusoidal oscillation centered at the chosen point/cell which rapidly dies off.
-In fact, in \cite{oberlin2003sampling}, we have the following conjecture:
+With that in mind, we say that a cardinal interpolant function for $\beta_{m}$ is a function on $SG$ that is equal to 1 for a non-boundary vertex on $\beta_{m}$ and zero for every other vertex on $\beta_{m}.$ We then say a vertex sampling function on $\beta_{m}$ is a cardinal interpolant function on $\beta_{m}$ that is vertex-bandlimited.
+For small $m$, the vertex sampling functions have large oscillations throughout $SG,$ while the cell sampling functions do not.
+For larger $m$, however, we observe that both the vertex sampling functions and the cell sampling functions have the same basic oscillatory behavior: there is a big sinusoidal oscillation centered at the chosen point/cell which rapidly dies off.
+We have the following conjecture that is analogous to Conjecture 3.1 in \cite{oberlin2003sampling}.